Battle of Giglio: Battle

 The Emperor controlled the land route through central Italy and thus Rome was cut off by land from northern Italy.
 The council gathered in Nice, where they were first transported by a fleet of the Maritime Republic of Genoa, which was led by a Guelph (Pope loyal) Government in its port.
 The two legates James of Palestrina and Otto of San Nicola negotiated with the Genoese for 32 armed galleys for the further transport by sea to Rome, and as soon as the embassies of the Lombard cities had embarked the journey should be started.
 When Frederick II learned of this project he ordered in March 1241 his in Lombardy prevailing vicars, Marino di Ebulo and Oberto Pallavicini, to attack Genoa by land.

 The Emperor had to upgrade his Sicilian fleet to put the Genoese under pressure from the sea.
-The Emperor had 27 galleys armed under the command of his son Enzio, along with admiral Ansaldo de Mari.
+The Emperor had 27 galleys armed under the command of his son Enzio, along with admiral Ansaldo de Mari, a genoese noble of the ghibelline party.
 This contingent then sailed to the Republic of Pisa, which was the arch rival of Genoa and staunchly Ghibelline (Emperor loyal).
 The Pisan fleet of 40 galleys stood under the command of Ugolino Buzaccherini.

 On April 25, the Genoese fleet set sail from Genoa, but first headed to Portofino where they were anchored there for one or two days.
 When the crews learned of an attack by Oberto Pallavicino on the town of Zolasco, they intended to come to the rescue, but the two legates prevented it by successfully pushing for a quick drive to Rome.
 In another stopover in Porto Venere they learned of the union between the Sicilian fleet and that of the Pisan fleet and thus now had an enemy between them and their destination.
 They managed to sail past Pisa, but not unnoticed since the Imperial fleet was already emerging between the islands of Montecristo and Giglio.
 Of the battle Matthew Paris recorded:

+A most bloody fight then ensued at sea between the Pisans ... and the Genoese in which the Genoese were defeated, and the prelates and legates were made prisoners, with the exception of some who were slain or drowned – Matthew Paris, Chr.
+Maj.
+IV.
+125.

 In the following engagement the Imperial fleet proved superior over that of the Genoese, especially since the numerous passengers and their luggage disabled the Genoese in the adequate defense of their ships, which could therefore provide only weak resistance to escape the threat of sinking.
 The Imperial side succeeded in sinking 3 and hijacking 22 galleys, killing 2,000 soldiers, sailors, and priests, and capturing the notable prelates as well as the treasuries and correspondence.